-The 2022 MJA Awards are now closed to entry.
-This information is left here for information and reference only.
+The 2023 MJA Awards are now closed to entry: This page is left here for information only

-There are £750 cash prizes and a trophy to be won in 15 categories, plus a £1,000 prize for the Outstanding Contribution Award, which is decided by our judging panel, for the best of the best.
+There are £750 cash prizes and a trophy to be won in 15 categories, a brand new award for ‘Student journalist of the year’ which provides a priceless career boost and a £500 prize.

-Winners will be announced at the Awards ceremony on Thursday September 15, 2022 at the Barber-Surgeons’ Hall in the City of London.
-We would like to thank Bristol Myers Squibb, our principal awards sponsor for a third year, and individual awards sponsors Christine Webber, Edelman, Medtronic, Leigh Day, Real Chemistry, Roche, and Yakult.
+Winners will be announced at the Awards ceremony on Wednesday September 13, 2023 at the Barber-Surgeons’ Hall in the City of London.
+We would like to thank our awards sponsors Christine Webber, Edelman, Roche, and Yakult.

 Mental Health Story of the Year — supported by Edelman